cmc-corpora/cmc-corpora.github.io/content/home/01_intro.md

 </div>
 <div class="col-12 col-lg-8 section-heading">
-Series of conferences dedicated to the collection, annotation, processing, and analysis of corpora of computer-mediated communication (CMC) and social media.
+Series of conferences dedicated to the collection, annotation, processing, and analysis of corpora of computer-mediated communication (CMC) and social media corpora.

 [More about the Conference Series]({{< relref "/series" >}})
 </div>